Faculty and Staff

-Zheng (Jane) Fan, MD is an associate professor of neurology and pediatrics.
+Zheng (Jane) Fan, MD is a professor of neurology and pediatrics.
 Dr. Fan received her pediatric and neurological training at the University of North Carolina at Chapel Hill and completed her medical genetics fellowship at the same institution.
 Dr. Fan is board certified in neurology with special qualifications in child neurology and medical genetics.
 She is a current member of the American Academy of Neurology and the American College of Medical Genetics.
 Dr. Fan has specialized interest in the treatment of children with spinal muscular atrophy (SMA).

 Deborah F. Gelinas, MD is an associate professor of neurology.
 Dr. Gelinas received her neurological training at the Letterman Army Medical Center.
 She is ABPN board certified in both neurology and neuromuscular medicine.
 Dr. Gelina’s subspecialty interest is in the treatment of patients with amyotrophic lateral sclerosis (ALS).